TechnologyClassroom/SetupNotes/FreeBSD.md

 update only retrieves the new configurations instead of retrieving all configurations.

+Install portupgrade with these commands:

+cd /usr/ports/ports-mgmt/portupgrade

+make config-recursive

+make install

 Update all of your ports at once (this takes a long time with many configuration prompts):

 portupgrade -a

+# nano - An Easy Command Line Text Editor

+cd /usr/ports/editors/nano

+make config-recursive

+make install

+# Alias - Creating shorthand shortcuts in the shell

+Check all of the aliases on the user account with this command:

+alias

+Create a new alias with this syntax:

+alias pfu='portsnap fetch update'

+To edit the root user's aliases, run this command:

+nano /root/.cshrc